SimonVerhoeven/spring-restdocs-demo/README.md

 The tests themselves are basic mockmvc tests, to which we add a little bit of extra functionality so the documentation is generated.

-In the setup of the `BookControllerTest` we're also enriching the default configuration a so our documentation is richer (for example the default url, the encoding, removing headers by default, pretty printing, ...).
+In the setup of the `BookControllerTest` we're also enriching the default configuration so our documentation is richer (for example the default URL, the encoding, removing headers by default, pretty printing, ...).

 ### Custom code snippets